 VolkerHighways has an obligation to measure and manage its contribution that we make to society and the communities we work in.
 This is measured according to the principles laid out within the Public Services (Social Value) Act 2012.
-We achieve this by using Thrive to report both non-financial AND financial data and rewards that we deliver to the communities that we work.
-This is reported on a 6 monthly basis and is based on the National TOMs (Themes - Outcomes - Measures) Framework.
+E15 Social Value procedure provides the legal context to social value in the UK, it outlines how we measure and record social value, and what social value activities we encourage on our projects.
+We achieve this by using Thrive to Report both non-financial and financial data and rewards that we deliver to the communities that we work.
+Social Value is recorded using the Impact Evaluation Standard (IES) that provide proxies and metrics to record and capture social value activities consistently across the business.
+However, where it is a specified contractual requirement, social value is captured using the National TOMs (Themes - Outcomes - Measures) Framework.
 The aim of the National TOMs Framework is to provide a minimum reporting standard for measuring social value for organisations in a consistent manner allowing for continuous improvement.